pivotal/docs-tas-adapter/install.md

     CONDITIONS:              [{ReconcileSucceeded True  }]
     USEFUL-ERROR-MESSAGE:
     ```
-## <a id="configure-tbs"></a>Configuring Tanzu Build Service to work with the adapter
+## <a id="configure-tbs"></a>Configuring Tanzu Build Service to work with the Application Service Adapter

-In order to stage applications, we need to create the following secret and service account in the `cf` namespace created by the Application Service Adapter install package, along with kpack resources that provide the Paketo cloud-native buildpacks.
+In order to stage applications, we need to create the following secret and service account in the `cf` namespace created by the Application Service Adapter install package, along with kpack resources that provide the Paketo cloud-native buildpacks and Ubuntu Bionic stack.

-1. Create image registry secret
+1. Create the image registry secret for TBS:

-    This secret is used to push/pull images from the registry specified earlier in the `tas-adapter-values.yaml` file
+    > **Note**: This secret is used to push and pull images from the registry specified earlier in the `tas-adapter-values.yaml` file.

     ```yaml
     kubectl create secret docker-registry image-registry-credentials \